 I love a good parade – don’t you?
-One of the best parades I’ve ever seen is in Santa Barbara during the “Old Spanish Days Fiesta” celebrations.
-This year should be an especially good one, as it’s the ninetieth anniversary of the Fiesta Santa Barbara Historical Parade, although they are all good.
+One of the best parades I’ve ever seen is historical parade in Santa Barbara during the “Old Spanish Days Fiesta” celebrations.
+This year should be an especially good one, as it’s the 90th anniversary of the Fiesta Santa Barbara Historical Parade, although they are all good.

 The parade commemorates the history and culture of the Native Americans and Spanish-speaking Mexicans who originally settled the area.
 Santa Barbara is a truly unique city that has retained and nurtured its Spanish/Mexican heritage.

 Old Spanish Days is one big colorful party.
 This year, it begins on July 31 and ends on August 3rd, 2014.
 The parade is on Friday, August 1st.

 Aside from the parade explore he markets, enjoy parties and concerts, rodeos, regional food and wine, and shopping.
 For architecture lovers, be sure to take a tour of the courthouse and the Old Mission Santa Barbara.

 From the Old Spanish Days website: